naoeosavio/fixed-precision/README.md

-# FixedDecimal
+# FixedPrecision

-FixedDecimal is a library for handling fixed-precision decimal numbers in JavaScript/TypeScript.
+FixedPrecision is a library for handling fixed-precision decimal numbers in JavaScript/TypeScript.
 By leveraging `BigInt` to store scaled values internally, this library enables precise arithmetic operations, detailed control over decimal places, and various rounding modes.
 This approach is especially useful for avoiding the imprecision inherent to floating-point representations.

 ## Features

 - **Configurable Precision:** Set the number of decimal places from 1 to 20 for your calculations.
 - **Multiple Rounding Modes:** Support for modes such as ROUND_UP, ROUND_DOWN, ROUND_CEIL, ROUND_FLOOR, ROUND_HALF_UP, and more.
 - **Comprehensive Arithmetic Operations:** Perform addition, subtraction, multiplication, division, exponentiation, modulo, and even square root calculations.
-- **Flexible Conversions:** Convert between `string`, `number`, `bigint`, and FixedDecimal instances seamlessly.
+- **Flexible Conversions:** Convert between `string`, `number`, `bigint`, and FixedPrecision instances seamlessly.
 - **Formatting Utilities:** Retrieve representations in fixed, exponential, or custom precision notation.
 - **Random Number Generation:** Create random numbers with a specified number of decimal places.